FLO-2DSoftware/qgis-flo-2d-plugin/docs/dev/scrum.md

     - Do I see any impediment that prevents me or the Development Team from meeting the Sprint goal?

 ### Sprint Retrospective meeting
-* 1 hour, every other Thursday lunch-time
+* 1 hour, every other Wednesday evening
 * Attendees: scrum master, dev team (product owner)
 * Agenda:
   - Reflects on the past Sprint